-The Louisiana Department of Health (LDH), OBH developed standardized basic training modules for unlicensed providers and direct care staff as an introduction to the key concepts they must be familiar with and competencies they must demonstrate prior to rendering specialized behavioral health services to members of Healthy Louisiana and CSoC.
+OBH developed standardized basic training modules for unlicensed providers and direct care staff as an introduction to the key concepts and competencies they must demonstrate prior to rendering specialized behavioral health services to members of Healthy Louisiana and CSoC.

-These modules are available online through the Healthy Louisiana managed care organizations (MCOs), the CSoC Contractor, and LDH.
+These modules are available online through the Healthy Louisiana managed care organizations (MCOs), the CSoC contractor, and LDH.
 Staff must complete these trainings prior to rendering specialized behavioral health services, and provider agencies are required to submit attestation documentation to the managed care entities with whom they contract.